vdesabou/alfred-spotify-mini-player/README.md

 ## Settings

-* Configurable Search Scope: Only Starred playlist (by default) or All your playlists
+* Configurable Search Scope: Only in My Music or in your complete library, including My Music and all playlists (by default)
 * Set max number of results.
 50 by default
+* enable/disable Spotifious
-* enable/disable Spotifious or Alfred Playlist
+* Set controller to Alfred Playlist or My Music.
 * enable/disable ***Lookup this artist online***
 * Check for workflow update
 * Choose workflow theme: ***black*** or ***green*** or ***new***